Quality & Inspection Workflow

 Inspection control Typical use on machined parts Usual release output

-CMM-style dimensional review Complex profiles, bore relationships, datum-based features, coordinate-sensitive housings and multi-feature plates Dimensional report or first article result set
+CMM-style dimensional review Complex profiles, bore relationships, datum-based features, coordinate-sensitive housings and multi-feature plates that need dimensional inspection machined parts teams can release with confidence Dimensional report or first article result set

-Calipers and micrometers Thickness, diameter, shoulder length, slot width and other repeatable linear checks during machining and final release In-process or final inspection record
+Calipers, micrometers and height gauge checks Thickness, diameter, shoulder length, slot width, height and other repeatable linear checks during machining and final release In-process or final inspection record

 Thread gauges and fit checks Tapped holes, male threads, inserts and mating interfaces where assembly fit matters Thread acceptance confirmation in the release package

-Surface and cosmetic review Visible faces, burr edges, bead-blasted or anodized surfaces and finish-critical presentation areas Visual release note and finish confirmation
+Surface finish check and visual inspection Visible faces, burr edges, bead-blasted or anodized surfaces and finish-critical presentation areas Visual release note and finish confirmation

 Material verification Aluminum, stainless steel, brass and other custom metal parts requiring grade-linked traceability Material certificate or linked lot reference when requested